rahimzzz777/Python-SQL-Walmart-Sales-Analysis/README.md

 ## Data Preparation

-The dataset was cleaned and prepared before analysis to improve data quality and ensure accurate business insights.
+The dataset was cleaned and prepared before analysis to ensure data quality and improve the accuracy of business insights.

 The following preprocessing steps were performed: